Effective bounds for the number of MMP-series of a smooth threefold: Proof of Theorem

-In this section, we prove Theorem \ref{thm:dile1} and Theorem \ref{cor:dile1}.
-The strategy of the proof is to first bound the number of steps of the MMP and then count how many are the possible divisorial contractions to a point, to a curve and flips at a certain step. \\
+In this section, we prove Theorem \ref{cor:dile1}.
+The strategy of the proof is to first bound the number of steps of the MMP-series and then count how many are the possible divisorial contractions to a point or to a curve and how many flips con appear in a MMP-series. \\

 Our starting point is a smooth projective threefold $X$ of positive Kodaira dimension.
 As we recalled in Remark \ref{rmk:difficulty}, this means that the difficulty of $X$ has to be zero and no flips are possible.
-Then, the first operation of the MMP for $X$ has to be a divisorial contraction.
-Let us assume that $\rho(X) = 2$ (if $\rho(X) = 1$ no contractions are possible).
+Then, the first operation of the MMP-series for $X$ has to be a divisorial contraction.
+If $\rho(X) = 1$, no contractions are possible.

-\begin{lemma} Let $X$ be a smooth projective threefold of positive Kodaira dimension such that $\rho(X) = 2$.
-Then there is only a unique MMP for $X$. \end{lemma}
+\begin{lemma} Let $X$ be a smooth projective threefold of non-negative Kodaira dimension such that $\rho(X) = 2$.
+Then there is only a unique MMP-series for $X$. \end{lemma}

-\begin{proof} After one divisorial contraction $\phi'$ we reach a variety $X'$ with Picard number equal to one and we stop.
-If there were an other divisorial contraction $\phi''$ onto a different variety $X''$, we would have a sequence of flops connecting the minimal varieties $X'$ and $X''$, see \cite[Theorem 4.9]{Kollar89}, but that is impossible since $\rho(X') = 1$ and so no contractions are possible. \end{proof} \begin{remark} Therefore, we can always assume $\rho(X) \geq 3$ and that $\rho(X') \geq 2$ for $X'$ a minimal model for $X$, since otherwise we have only one possible MMP. \end{remark}
+\begin{proof} We remark that, $X$ being smooth, the first operation in the MMP-series needs to be a divisorial contraction $\phi' \colon X \to X'$.
+Since the Picard number has dropped by one, $\rho(X') = 1$, and so $X'$ admits neither flipping nor flopping contractions, and no flips nor flops are possible.
+In particular, $X'$ is minimal.
+If there were another divisorial contraction $\phi'' \colon X \to X''$, then two minimal models $X'$ and $X''$ would be connected by a sequence of flops \cite[Theorem 4.9]{Kol89}, a contradiction.
+We conclude that $\phi'$ is the only MMP-series for $X$. \end{proof} \begin{remark} Let $X'$ be a minimal model for $X$, then either $X'$ is unique or we can assume $\rho(X') \geq 2$.
+Indeed, if it were $\rho(X') = 1$ then $X'$ would not admit any flopping contractions and so no flops are possible.
+We then conclude that $X'$ is the unique minimal model of $X$ since different minimal models are related via flops. \end{remark}

+\begin{remark} If we relax the smoothness hypothesis and we assume that $X$ has terminal singularities and $\rho(X) = 2$, the difficulty of $X$ might be bigger that zero.
+In particular, we can assume that $d(X) = k$, where $k$ is a natural number.
+If we consider a MMP-series for $X$, at any step there can be either a divisorial contraction or a flip.
+If there is a divisorial contraction, the target of the contraction will be a variety $Y$ with $\rho(Y) = 1$ and so we reach an end point, see Remark \ref{rmk:endPoint}.
+Hence, we are left to count how many flips we can have at any step: since the Picard number is two, at any step we have two extremal rays and so at most two possible flips.
+We conclude that we have at most $2^k$ possible MMP-series for $X$. \end{remark}

 Let us proceed now with the bound for the number of steps.
 It is a calculation that follows from the termination of flips in dimension three, see \cite[Lemma 3.1]{CZ14}.